Durant carries Nets past 76ers for another short-handed win

 Blake Griffin and Nic Claxton both added a season-high 17 points for the Nets, who had just nine players available.
 Patty Mills scored 14 points in Eastern Conference-leading Brooklyn’s fourth straight victory.

-Joel Embiid had 32 points, nine rebounds and six assists in the 76ers’ third straight loss.
-Seth Curry scored 29 points.
+Joel Embiid had 32 points, nine rebounds and six assists in the 76ers’ third straight loss, dropping them to 15-15.
+Curry scored 29 points for a team that was angry that Brooklyn wasn’t called for any fouls in the fourth quarter.

+“I don’t remember the last time that happened, but still had a chance there,” Curry said.

 It was Brooklyn’s second straight game without starters James Harden, LaMarcus Aldridge and DeAndre’ Bembry, along with reserves Bruce Brown, Paul Millsap, Jevon Carter and James Johnson.